 Preparation of the financial statements in accordance with GAAP includes the use of estimates and assumptions by management that affect the reported amounts of assets, liabilities and the disclosures of the contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
-Current estimates as of and for the period ended March 31, 2022 reflect management's best assumptions at this time.
+Current estimates as of and for the period ended June 30, 2022 reflect management's best assumptions at this time.
 As with all estimates, actual results may differ from those estimated.
-Estimates may be subject to future uncertainties, including the continued evolution of the novel Coronavirus pandemic ("COVID-19"), which could affect the allowance for uncollectible accounts.